zostay/AnyEvent-SlackRTM/README.md

 You should have registered any events using ["on"](#on) before doing this or you may miss some events that arrive immediately.

+Sets up a "keep alive" timer,
+which triggers every 15 seconds to send a `ping` message if there hasn't been any activity in the past 10 seconds.
+The `ping` will trigger a `pong` response, so there should be at least one message every 15 seconds.
+This will disconnect if no messages have been received in the past 30 seconds;
+however, it should trigger an automatic reconnect to keep the connection alive.

 ## metadata

     method metadata() returns HashRef